FAQs: Residual (non-recyclable) Waste Collections

-Households will be able to put out a maximum of three residual (grey) bags every three weeks.
-We will provide every household with 52 grey bags for the year.
+Households are able to put out a maximum of three residual (grey) bags every three weeks.
+We will provide every household with 52 grey bags each year.

-You will be able to put out one extra green bag every three weeks for every two extra people in your household.
+You are able to put out one extra green bag every three weeks for every two extra people in your household.

 Note: Home visits may be made by our waste advisors to confirm that the request is accurate.

 You can apply for this additional service online or by calling the contact centre.

 3. Won’t restricting the amount of bags lead to fly-tipping?

 By using the weekly food and recycling collections there will be enough room in your grey bags for waste that can’t be recycled.

 There is never any excuse for fly tipping, and we have no reason to believe that the vast majority of Pembrokeshire residents will start breaking the law in this way.
 Just because there may be a minority of people, who decide to fly tip does not mean that we should not make changes to the service.

 The most common items that are fly tipped are bulky items or trade waste - neither of which would be collected from the kerbside.

 Bulky household items can be taken to the Waste and Recycling Centres (WRCs) free of charge, in most cases.
 We also provide a bulky household waste collection.
 This can be arranged via My Account or through the Contact Centre on (01437) 764551